tjgq/cors-request/README.md

  * *res.json*: the response body parsed as JSON, if it is valid JSON.

 All functions return an object with properties *method*, *url*, *data* and *req* (the underlying request object).
 Properties *err* and *res* are set when the request completes.
 Call *abort()* on the object to abort the request.

+## Content-Type ##

+Using XDomainRequest it is not possible to set the request's `Content-Type` header.
+If using express, [express-ie-cors](https://github.com/advanced/express-ie-cors) provides a workaround.